-1.2 The Education Committee will consider children who have taken the Common Entrance Assessment ("CEA") administered by the Association for Quality Education ("AQE").
-The Board of Governors will use the 'score' as awarded by AQE to a pupil in the CEA, subject only to the consideration of parent/guardian(s) claiming 'Special Circumstances' or 'Special Provisions' as defined below.
+1.2 The Education Committee will consider children who have taken the Entrance Assessment administered by the Schools' Entrance Assessment Group (SEAG).
+The Board of Governors will use the Total Standardised Age Score (TSAS) as awarded by SEAG to a pupil in the Entrance Assessment, subject only to the consideration of parent/guardian(s) claiming 'Special Circumstances' or 'Special Provisions' as defined below.
 Places will be allocated in strict rank order of the scores, starting with the highest score and working in descending rank order, up to the Admissions Number (192).
-The score in the AQE CEA should be entered, along with the AQE Candidate Number, on the Transfer Application.
+The TSAS in the SEAG Entrance Assessment should be entered, along with the SEAG Unique Pupil Number, on the Transfer Application.

-It is the responsibility of parents/guardians to make sure that the original Statement of Result received from AQE indicating their child's AQE CEA score is uploaded with the Transfer Application.
+It is the responsibility of parents/guardians to make sure that the Statement of Outcome received from SEAG, indicating their child's SEAG Total Standardised Age Score (TSAS), is uploaded with the Transfer Application.

 - 1.3 Places will then be allocated using the following sub-criteria, in the order listed: - i.
-Children who, at the date of their application EITHER have a child of the family1 (sibling) currently enrolled at the school [state name(s) and Registration Group(s) on the Transfer Application] OR are the eldest2 child of the family1 to be eligible to transfer to a mainstream Post-Primary School (details to be supplied on the Transfer Application). - 1 Child of the family covers: a child born to a married couple or to a couple in a civil partnership; a child born to a co-habiting couple; a child born to a single parent; a child of either/any of those people by a previous marriage, civil partnership or relationship; a child living with a couple who has been treated as a "child of the family" whether there is a marriage or a civil partnership or not; a child living with an individual, who has been treated as a "child of the family"; an adopted or fostered child; a situation where, for example, an orphaned cousin is being brought up with a family or individual. - 2 Twins and other multiple birth applicants will be regarded as joint eldest.
+Children who, at the date of their application EITHER have a child of the family1 (sibling) currently enrolled at the school [state name(s) and Registration Group(s) on the Transfer Application] OR are the eldest2 child of the family1 to be eligible to transfer to a mainstream Post-Primary School in Northern Ireland (details to be supplied on the Transfer Application).

+Child of the family covers: a child born to a married couple or to a couple in a civil partnership; a child born to a co-habiting couple; a child born to a single parent; a child of either/any of those people by a previous marriage, civil partnership or relationship; a child living with a couple who has been treated as a "child of the family" whether there is a marriage or a civil partnership or not; a child living with an individual, who has been treated as a "child of the family"; an adopted or fostered child; a situation where, for example, an orphaned cousin is being brought up with a family or individual.

+Twins and other multiple birth applicants will be regarded as joint eldest.
 Eldest 'child of the family' eligible to transfer includes cases where the eldest child has completed his/her post-primary education, the eldest child of a reconstituted family, the eldest child of the family was statemented or attended a special school or where a family has relocated to Northern Ireland.